 Watch the conclusion of the Sammartino and Zbyszko rivalry inside a steel cage at Shea Stadium!

 The best rivalries are grounded in reality.
 Zbyszko was indeed obscured in the eyes of the fans by Bruno Sammartino’s large shadow.
-He needed to find a way out (in reality and in kayfabe).
+He needed to find a way out (in reality and kayfabe).
 In the process, he was able to secure his legacy in pro wrestling by taking part in one of the most intense and profitable rivalries of all time while giving the fans one of the most unexpected heel turns we ever had the displeasure of seeing.

 Compared to many of his peers, Zbyszko led a quiet life and was not known as someone to party or drink often.
 His high was when he got booed; it’s a natural high.
 "It’s a feeling you can’t explain,” Zbyszko admits in the book The Heels.
 “It’s an addictive feeling that no drug could produce."

-You can see pictures of the official program that was sold at the “Showdown at Shea” here.
+You can see pictures of the official program sold at the "Showdown at Shea" here.

 WATCH: Something special- Zbyszko (in a throwback to his obnoxious, arrogant self circa 2005) challenges Sammartino